Ford River Rouge Complex, Dearborn, MI. Image source: Flickr

 (click image to expand)

-Ford’s adjusted free cash flow is primarily the cash flow from the automotive segment and is provided in all quarterly earnings releases.
+Ford’s adjusted free cash flow is primarily the cash flow from the automotive segment and is provided by the company in all earnings releases.

 Here is the equation for Ford’s adjusted free cash flow: